 Take note however that foam kits will only get you so far.
 You cannot expect anything near the results you'd get with a custom build.
 Any attempt to compensate for sonic flaws in your your room is however better than none at all.

-The stands I just mentioned above can be expensive so consider cheaper stands if the manager of the trust fund is concerned with your spending habits.
+The stands I just mentioned above can be expensive so consider cheaper stands if the manager of your trust fund is concerned with your spending habits. ;-)

 These include your monitors, AD/DA convertors, pre-amps and microphones.
 Get the best you can afford in each of these areas, whenever you can spare some savings or win big at the tables.